alifsemi/alif_ml-embedded-evaluation-kit/docs/sections/customizing.md

 This section describes how to implement a custom Machine Learning application running on Arm® *Corstone™-300* based FVP or on the Arm® MPS3 FPGA prototyping board.

-the Arm® *Ethos™-U55* code sample software project offers a way to incorporate more use-case code into the existing infrastructure.
+The Arm® *Ethos™-U* code sample software project offers a way to incorporate more use-case code into the existing infrastructure.
 It also provides a build system that automatically picks up added functionality and produces corresponding executable for each use-case.
 This is achieved by following certain configuration and code implementation conventions.